-I was mesmerized by these galaxy doughnuts by Hedi Gh on Instagram.
+I was mesmerized and inspired by these galaxy doughnuts by Hedi Gh on Instagram.
 Wow!

 I’ve been wanting to try doughnuts at home for a long time.
 I finally took the plunge (into hot oil) and have zero regrets.
 These basic cake doughnuts were delicious and SO easy!